 The easiest way to conceptualize your target market is to create user personas.
 Whether for an app or a real physical product, you will need to create a persona that tells a few things about the intended user of your product at a single glance.

 All people involved in the process of developing a product’s image should know how to use the persona template you have created to ease the course of their work, be it in marketing or user experience design.

-Keep reading more about this topic in this article created by our team at Amelia and find more information about what a user persona is and how user persona templates can help you.
+Keep reading more about this topic in this article created by our team at Amelia (our WordPress booking plugin) and find more information about what a user persona is and how user persona templates can help you.

 What Is a User Persona?

 Before explaining why you would need user personas, let’s first define the term itself.
 User personas are conceptual representations (i.e. models) of who your ideal customer is.
 Designing user personas requires a lot of research and analysis of your audience’s goals, behavior, desires, and more.

 - The background in which your audience lives

 - The behavior and habits of your audience

 Besides the obvious benefit that you will get to know your ideal customer better so that you will be able to launch products that are more suitable to their needs, you can also build a user persona that works to boost sales on existing products.

 Research is important in all given situations when you own a business, so you really can’t skip this step regardless of what your purpose is.
 Even if it doesn’t help you with an already low-performing product, it will at least help you make wiser marketing and design decisions in the future.